 This tea is ideal to make in a pot instead of just a cup because of all the ingredients.
 Combine all ingredients except the green tea in a pot, and pour enough boiling water over them to cover completely while leaving some room at the top of the pot.

-Unlike tea, the longer it brews, the better, as the taste will be sweeter and more nutrients will come to from the herbs, 5-10 min.
-After you think it is almost ready, in a separate cup make the green tea as you would normally, a bit stronger than normal.
+Unlike tea, the longer it brews, the better, as the taste will be sweeter and more nutrients will come from the herbs, 5-10 min.
+After you think it is almost ready, in a separate cup, make the green tea as you would normally, a bit stronger than normal.
 After brewing, pour the tea (straining out the leaves) into the pot with the other ingredients.
 It is now ready to drink and serve.

 Note: If pregnant, please consult your doctor before using the ingredients listed above.